tinamayswinkels/7-day-instagram/_docs/a-7-Day-Challenge/day-5---understanding-the-algorithm.md

 ## Activity&nbsp;

-For each of these points, brainstorm 1-3 tactic's that you can use in your own feed...
+For each of these points, brainstorm 1-3 tactics that you can use in your own feed...

 1. Engagement -&nbsp; how popular the post is
 2. Relevancy -&nbsp; the genres of people you have interacted with